vivienrauch/JavaScript-Essentials-Portfolio-Project-Geography-Quiz/README.md

 - Logo

+The logo clarifies the type of game right from the get go.
+I wanted to add some functionality to it, so when the user clicks the logo, it resets the game.
+I added some shadow to it when the user hovers over it so it indicates for them that it's a clickable feature.

 ![logo](docs/logo.png)

 ![logo-hover](docs/logo-hover.png)

 - User area

+Here the user enters their name.
+The game only starts if the user enters their name, if not, they will get an alert.

 ![user](docs/user.png)

 ![user-hover](docs/user-hover.png)

 - Rules

+When the user hasn't entered the game yet this is the section they meet first, where they can read about how the game works.

 ![rules](docs/rules.png)

 - Game area

+Once the user entered their name, this is the first question they will see.
+The answer options pop out when they hover over them.
+Below the options the user can see how many answers have they got right from all the questions.
+On the right side there is the next button which can function as a skip button as well.

 ![game](docs/game.png)

 - Results

+Once the user completed the quiz, they will be navigated to this page where they can see their final results and start a new game if they wish.

 ![results](docs/results.png)
 ![results-hover](docs/results-hover.png)

 - Footer

+This section contains social links for the game developer's theoretical other games and gaming community.

 ![social](docs/social.png)
 ![social-hover](docs/social-hover.png)